-Age-friendly cities; healthy and active aging; global aging; urban and regional planning for an aging society; housing and environments for older adults; integrating gerontology and service-learning opportunities; community-based participatory research.
+Age-friendly cities; healthy and active aging; global aging; urban and regional planning for an aging society; housing and environments for older adults; community-based participatory research.